MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-tutorial-row-level-security-onprem-ssas-tabular.md

    ![](media/desktop-tutorial-row-level-security-onprem-ssas-tabular/pbi_dashboard.png)

-3. When Jon Doe logs in to the **Power BI** service and views the shared dashboard that Sumit created, he should **only** see sales from the his region.
+3. When Jon Doe logs in to the **Power BI** service and views the shared dashboard that Sumit created, they should **only** see sales from their region.

    ![](media/desktop-tutorial-row-level-security-onprem-ssas-tabular/dashboard_jon_doe.png)